Transactions with Memory-Optimized Tables

 There is a limit on the number of transactions a given transaction (Tx1) can depend on.
 Those transactions are the outgoing dependencies.
 In addition, there is a limit on the number of transactions that can depend on a given transaction (Tx1).
 These transactions are the incoming dependencies.
 The limit for both is 8.

 The most common case for this failure is where there is a large number of read transactions accessing data written by a single write transaction.
 The likelihood of hitting this condition increases if the read transactions are all performing large scans of the same data and if validation or commit processing of the write transaction takes long, for example the write transaction performs large scans under serializable isolation (increases length of the validation phase) or the transaction log is placed on a slow log IO device (increases length of commit processing).
 If the read transactions are performing large scans and they are expected to access only few rows, an index might be missing.
 Similarly, if the write transaction uses serializable isolation and is performing large scans but is expected to access only few rows, this is also an indication of a missing index.

-The limit on number of commit dependencies can be lifted by use Trace Flag 9926.
+The limit on number of commit dependencies can be lifted by using Trace Flag 9926.
 Use this trace flag only if you are still hitting this error condition after confirming that there are no missing indexes, as it could mask these issues in the above-mentioned cases.
 Another caution is that complex dependency graphs, where each transaction has a large number of incoming as well as outgoing dependencies, and individual transactions have many layers of dependencies, can lead to inefficiencies in the system.

 When a transaction fails due to any of the above-mentioned conditions, the transaction should be retried.